-- Use two hand puppets to introduce the NL dialogue to the children. children should hear the NL form of the dialogue first.
+- \ Use two hand puppets to introduce the NL dialogue to the children.
+The children should hear the NL form of the dialogue first.
 After the children have heard the dialogue, encourage them to 'translate' its meaning.
 Assist the children with this process as necessary.
-Then repeat the dialogue once again (in the NL) using the 2 puppets. - Practice the dialogue with the children chorally; you say the A's and the children say the B's.
-Encourage a natural sound to the children's speech. - Divide the children into two groups.
-Surround each group with a length of The group should stand facing one another.
+Then repeat the dialogue once again (in the NL) using the 2 puppets. - \ Practice the dialogue with the children chorally; you say the A's and the children say the B's.
+Encourage a natural sound to the children's speech. - \ Divide the children into two groups.
+Surround each group with a length of yarn.
+The group should stand facing one another.
 Then have the group practice the dialogue with one another.
-Model the sentences as necessary. - Introduce the printed form of the dialogue to the children.
+Model the sentences as necessary. - \ Introduce the printed form of the dialogue to the children.
+Read it with the children.
 Encourage the children to identify sight words from this Unit that are contained in the dialogue.
-Circle the sight words that the children suggest. - Number each of the sentences in the dialogue.
+Circle the sight words that the children suggest. - \ Number each of the sentences in the dialogue.
 Then prepare corresponding number cards for the sentences.
 Group the children in a circle.
-The children should pass the cards around number cards to the children. the circle in a clockwise direction as quickly as possible.
-When you clap your hands, the children left holding the number cards should then say the The child holding the number 1 card would say the first sen-NL dialogue. tence; the child holding the number 2 card would say the second sentence, and so on.
+Give the number cards to the children.
+The children should pass the cards around the circle in a clockwise direction as quickly as possible.
+When you clap your hands, the children left holding the number cards should then say the NL dialogue.
+The child holding the number 1 card would say the first sentence; the child holding the number 2 card would say the second sentence, and so on.
 Repeat this process a number of times.

-- If a Doctor/Health Aid did not talk to the children during Lesson 1, you may wish to invite him or her to talk to the children at this time about visiting the hospital/health center.
-Encourage the resource person to bring sample supplies/equipment to enhance his or her presentation. - Before the lesson begins, prepare 2 extra sets (or more) of other sight words from this Unit.
+- \ If a Doctor/Health Aid did not talk to the children during Lesson 1, you may wish to invite him or her to talk to the children at this time about visiting the hospital/health center.
+Encourage the resource person to bring sample supplies/equipment to enhance his or her presentation. - \ Before the lesson begins, prepare 2 extra sets (or more) of other sight words from this Unit.
 Cut each of the words in the extra set into their individual letters.
-Mix all of the letters together and place them in a Then give each child a handful of cut-up letters.
+Mix all of the letters together and place them in a container.
+Then give each child a handful of cut-up letters.
 Also, provide each child with writing paper and pencil.
 The children should then attempt to use their cut-out letters to create as many NL vocabulary words as possible (not necessarily words from this Unit).
 When a child has created a word with his letters, he should write the word on a sheet of paper.
-Circulate among the children, assisting them as necessary with this creative activity. - Provide each child with an illustration from this Unit. should cut out the contents of the illustration (not necessarily all of the contents).
-Then each child should mount his cut-out portion on a sheet of art paper.
-The children should then create pictures around the mounted cut-out part.
-Circulate among the children as they work, encouraging them to repeat the NL vocabulary words/patterns as often as possible.
-Display the completed products in the classroom.

-blank squares of paper (according to the number of sentences in the dialogue), a skein of yarn, 2 (or more) extra sets of sight word cards, a felt pen for each child, an illustration for each child, glue/paste for each child, drawing materials for each child
+Circulate among the children, assisting them as necessary with this creative activity. - \ Provide each child with an illustration from this Unit.
+The children should cut out the contents of the illustration (not necessarily all of the blank squares of paper (according to the number of sentences in the dialogue), a skein of yarn, 2 (or more) extra sets of sight word cards, a felt pen for each child, an illustration for each child, glue/paste for each child, drawing materials for each child